andrey-git/home-assistant-custom-ui/README.md

 See [context-aware.md](docs/context-aware.md)

 ### Template attributes
-You can set entity's attributes or state using javascript templates.
+You can set entity's attributes or state using JavaScript templates.
 See [Templates](docs/templates.md) for more info.

 For example to show "Active" instead of "on" for binary sensor:
 ```yaml